Donor Insights

 3. People give to bring about specific social change.

-It turns out that for a minority subset of donors, this is true.
+It turns out, however, that this is true only for a minority subset of donors.

 That said, the truth is that most individual donors are not motivated by those factors, and this is especially true for the highest-net-worth segment of givers (who give more than $1M annually).